voskampm/pg_p1datalogger/README.md

 # pg_p1datalogger
-Just attempting to combine the p1datalogger with a Postgres database
+Just attempting to combine the p1datalogger (See: http://www.smartmeterdashboard.nl/downloads) with a Postgres database.